 Dan Meyers, recorders, flute, percussion, voice

 with special guest, Michael Barrett as tenor

 Cash bar provided by Harvest Brewing.
-Tickets $20 at the door.
+Tickets by donation.

 Concert sponsored by Bennington Baroque.